Lion Rock & Amah Rock Hike: A Secret Route from Tai Wai

 Retrace your steps back down to the Reunification Pavilion.

 • From here, you can choose to return to Tai Wai by taking the Amah Rock sign (45 mins).
-Save 10-15 minutes by taking the Lion Rock Tunnel Road path that shows up during your descent.
+Save 10-15 minutes by taking the Lion Rock Tunnel Road path that shows up during your descent (as per the pictures above)

 • Or, head toward Wang Tau Hom (1 hour), which will take you toward Kowloon Tong or Lok Fu